 - How much they plan to spend

-- How big of a market share can your company grab.Â
+- How big of a market share your company can grab

 For example, if you can predict a sudden drop in demand for a product, you can reduce the number of products produced and avoid having too many unsold units sitting in your warehouse.